cinnamon-bun/thumble/README.md

 The joystick and microcontroller are also a bit loose in the case; you'll have to improvise a way to keep them stable.
 Maybe a spare piece of wood to pack the space below them.

+The top layer SVG is flipped so that the laser smoke marks end up inside the case instead of outside.
+Case level 4 is hollow, make three of those to stack up enough interior space for wiring.

 ## Assembly sequence

+1. Software setup:
+    1. Install the Arduino IDE and set it up as described below.
+    1. Flash software to the microcontroller before you do anything else, just to make sure you can.
+You won't be able to test it though.
+1. Case:
+    1. Laser-cut case layers from plywood.
     1. Align plywood layers, test-fitting keyswitches to ensure precise alignment.
+(The keyswitches will not clip in securely; we glue them in a later step.)
-2. Glue plywood layers except the back panel.
+    1. Glue all plywood layers except the back panel.
-3. Sand and finish the plywood.
-Round off the edges of the handle to make it more comfortable to hold.
+    1. Sand and finish the plywood.
+Round off the edges of the handle to make it more comfortable to hold and to remove the burned part.
+1. Assembly:
-4. Glue in the keyswitches, being carful not to get glue on the metal contacts.
+    1. Glue in the keyswitches, being carful not to get glue on the metal contacts.
-5. Put in the joystick and microcontroller and affix them somehow.
+    1. Put in the joystick and microcontroller and affix them somehow.
-6. Solder wires between everything.
-7. Flash software to the microcontroller and test everything.
+    1. Soldering time.
+1. Testing:
+    1. Test device functionality, press buttons, connect to MIDI software and see if it works.
+Try using a "midi spy" program like Midi Monitor to observe the MIDI events it's sending.
+1. Final packaging:
-8. Add more supports around the back of the joystick and microcontroller to hold them steady when squeezed by the back panel.
+    1. Add more supports around the back of the joystick and microcontroller to hold them steady in their little caves when squeezed by the back panel.
 Maybe glue some scrap wood?
+    1. Also add some scrap wood to hold the USB port tight when the back cover is on.
+The USB port tends to get ripped out when the cable is yanked.
+Some superglue might help here if you're careful.
-9. Put the back panel on with wood screws, or use M2.5 machine screws in the provided holes.
+    1. Put the back panel on with wood screws, or use M2.5 machine screws in the provided holes.
+You might need to open it again later.
-10. Put keycaps on the keyswitches.
+    1. Put keycaps on the keyswitches.

 ## Arduino setup

-1. Install the official Arduino IDE.
+1. Install the official [Arduino IDE](https://www.arduino.cc/en/software).
+The "hourly build" is free, the others cost money.
-2. Install the Adafruit board profiles using [instructions from Adafruit](https://learn.adafruit.com/adafruit-feather-32u4-basic-proto/arduino-ide-setup).
+2. In the Arduino IDE, install the Adafruit board profiles using [instructions from Adafruit](https://learn.adafruit.com/adafruit-feather-32u4-basic-proto/arduino-ide-setup).
 Specifically, the Adafruit board manager URL to add is `https://adafruit.github.io/arduino-board-index/package_adafruit_index.json`
 3. Set board: Adafruit Feather 32u4 basic proto
 4. Add libraries: MIDIUSB

-The arduino code is in `thumble_001_arduino`.
+Open the arduino code in `thumble_001_arduino`.
+Hit the checkmark button to see if it compiles with no problems.

+To send the code to the board, press the button with the right arrow.
 You do not need to press the reset button on the board when flashing it.

+## The firmware code

 This code will turn the microcontroller into a USB MIDI input device, like a piano keyboard, that can be used with any other hardware (ipad, laptop, etc).

+This is not based on any existing mechanical keyboard firmware because it's fairly simple.

 ## Soldering

 We can wire each key directly between GND and an input pin, since we don't have many keys.
-(Otherwise in a bigger keyboard we'd build a key matrix using diodes.
+(Otherwise in a bigger keyboard we'd build a key matrix using diodes.)

 For simplicity, a few GND wires can run along tracks in the case and connect to every key.
 Then attach a signal wire from each key to a unique pin on the microcontroller.

+We use 15 digital input pins for keys.

-The joystick uses up two analog inputs.
+The joystick uses up two analog inputs and needs a ground and 3v wire too.

 Wiring diagram ([click to enlarge](https://raw.githubusercontent.com/cinnamon-bun/thumble/main/final_v006-wiring.png)):

 ![](final_v006-wiring.png)

+You can adjust the key-to-pin assignments in the code if you soldered things a bit differently.
+Look for the `#define KEY00_PIN` lines around line 90.